bralexander/mutcompute2.0/README.md

 ### `yarn start-api`

+Runs the emulated python email server.\

+You will see all emails in the console.

+### `yarn start-email`

 Runs the back end api in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.